npuichigo/tarzan/README.md

 ```
 `max_count` and `max_size` control the maximum number of samples and the maximum size of each shard.
 Here we set the
 `max_count` to 2 to create 3 shards.
-`dataset_info.json` is a json file serialized from `info, which we rely on to read the data later.
+`dataset_info.json` is a json file serialized from `info`, which we rely on to read the data later.
 ```bash
 cat data_dir/dataset_info.json
 ```